The Devil Within (manga)

 The Devil Within (天使の中に悪魔アリ, Tenshi no Naka ni Akuma Ari) is a Japanese manga series written and illustrated by Ryō Takagi.
 The Devil Within is about a teenage girl who dislikes grown men and has feelings for her younger-looking neighbour, Tenshi.
 Her father, Satan-sama, presents her with three adult suitors.
 The manga was published in Japan by Shinshokan, running in Wings magazine between September 26, 2002, and October 26, 2004.
-Two tankōbon volume were released on December 12, 2003 and February 24, 2006 by Shinshokan.
+Two tankōbon volume were released on December 12, 2003, and February 24, 2006, by Shinshokan.
 It was licensed in North America by Go!
 Comi.

 Summary

 As a child, Rion saw an uncensored tape that showed demons possessing little boys who would later grow up to be demons and attack young girls.
 From then on she was convinced that young boys were angels who would turn into villainous devils when they got older.
 Now that Rion has grown into a pretty young girl, she only has eyes for little boys and avoids “devils” at all costs.
 She even goes to an all-girl school in order to avoid men.

 The manga starts as her father – “the big devil” – is coming home from being out of town.
 Rion goes to buy groceries for dinner and on her way home she is attacked by a scruffy-looking vagrant who is demanding food.
-Luckily, a handsome man stops the attack, but Rion thinks it’s a ruse perpetrated by the two of them to get to her.
+Luckily, a handsome man stops the attack, but Rion thinks it is a ruse perpetrated by the two of them to get to her.
 So she runs home and hurries to the elevator, but a man jumps in the elevator with her.
 She runs away from him and takes the stairs all the way to the top of the complex, but on the way she runs into a gorgeous young boy named Tenshi who looks exactly like her first love.
 She falls for him instantly, but he seems uninterested.

 When Rion makes it to her room, the scruffy vagrant, the handsome do-gooder, and the man from the elevator are all there waiting for her!
-It turns out that Rion’s father gathered them all together and they are all now her fiancés.
+It turns out that Rion's father gathered them all together and they are all now her fiancés.
 Over the next few days she is supposed to choose one of them to marry, whether she likes it or not.
 Now all she wants to do is be with Tenshi, but these beautiful men keep throwing themselves at her.
-It certainly doesn’t help when the big devil gives all of them a key to her room so they can drop by whenever they want.
+It certainly does not help when the big devil gives all of them a key to her room so they can drop by whenever they want.
 Oh, what is a girl to do?